YousonicTech/T60_train_test/test_resnet50_500Hz_new/README.md

 ### Main documents for testing
 test_resnet50_500Hz.py

-  The *.py is used to test, and it can test different frequency.
+  The *.py is used to test newly generated data, and it can test different frequency.
 You can run your own test by the Run Instructions.

 ### Run Instructions
 If you want to test the newly generated data, you should revise the following place: